1. Education

-The mood of a verb expressing wishes, stipulating demands, or making statements contrary to fact.
+In English grammar, the subjunctive mood represents a verb expressing wishes, stipulating demands, or making statements contrary to fact.
+The word subjunctive comes from the Latin word "subjungere" meaning to subjoin, bind, or subordinate.

-The "present" subjunctive is the bare form of a verb (that is, a verb with no ending).
+The present subjunctive is the bare form of a verb or a verb with no prefix or suffix.
 It does not show agreement with its subject.
 (Example: "I strongly recommend that he retire.")
+There are two patterns of the present subjunctive:

 The only distinctive form of the "past" subjunctive is the word were.
 It is used with singular subjects in conditional sentences and with the subordinating conjunctions as if and as though.
 (Example: "I love him as if he were my son.")